KevinOrbie/robot-car-app/readme.md

 - Track point cloud accross time, and build 3D mesh of environment.
 - Do 2D trajectory optimization to calculate trajectory to target location commanded by user.
 - Setup CI pipeline to make sure code does not break or result in worse performance.
+- Give the user the ability to set a trajectory from the GUI, just by clicking.
-- Improve code coverage for the unit tests
+- Improve code coverage for the unit tests.
-- Add integration tests
+- Add integration tests.
-- Add regression tests
+- Add regression tests.

 ## Installation & Setup